Martha and Terry live the dream.

 “We lived on an average of $25,000/year.
 We did pay the 10% penalty for early withdrawal.
 But hey!
 Sailing around the world — 10% is an easy penalty to pay.”

-This was before Martha had become a landlord, so she and Terry had to sell off equities from their IRAs for cash to live on.
+This was before Martha and Terry bought their first rental property, had to sell off equities from their IRAs for cash to live on.

 “The sailboat, fully tricked out, cost $85,000.
 Oddly enough, that is exactly what we sold her for at the end of our circumnavigation!”

 And circumnavigation it was.
 After starting in Europe and the Mediterranean, and spending their first onboard winter in Malta, the Robinsons “turned west and never looked back.
 Back through the Greek islands, around Italy, the Spanish Balearics, through the Straights of Gibraltar to the Spanish Canary Islands.
 Then across the Atlantic (19 days) then we spent six months cruising in the Caribbean.

 “From there we went through the Panama Canal, the Perlas Islands and an eight-day sail to the Galapagos Islands.
 Then a 19-day sail across the Pacific to the Marquesas, Tuomotus and Tahiti.
 We waited out the cyclone season in New Zealand.”